 Solutions to Widespread Racism

-I answered a question on solutions to widespread racism for Philosophy in Action Radio on 20 January 2013.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on solutions to widespread racism on 20 January 2013.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Should the government intervene when widespread racism makes life impossible for some people?
 Given that the effect of strictly respecting the rights of private property owners in the South was that blacks could not find accommodations, health care, transportation, food, and other basic necessities of life, shouldn't the government have intervened?
 Didn't civil rights legislation help eliminate racism – and wasn't that a good thing – even if that meant violating the right to property of racists?